Space-Air-Ground-Integrated Networks: The BER vs. Residual Delay and Doppler Analysis: Conclusions

 \section{Conclusions}

 By considering the Doppler compensation errors and synchronization clock offsets, this paper has investigated the BER performance of time-varying channels encountered in SAGINs.
 Upon representing the residual Doppler by Jakes' Model, the distribution of the correlated Shadowed-Rician channel has been formulated as a bi-variate Gamma distribution with its correlation coefficient derived.
 Upon harnessing least-square channel estimation and equalization, we have derived the closed-form BER of 16-QAM in the face of imperfect Doppler compensation and synchronization, hence closing the related open problem in the SAGIN literature.
+Additionally, this paper provides physics-based theoretical insights on improving localization accuracy in ISaC systems.
+Since synchronization errors degrade system performance, future work will consider SAGINs employing forward error correction techniques and exploiting multiple antennas to improve performance.